luismcsoul/the-sustainable-republic/README.md

 47. Every residential rental is considered de facto a rent-to-own contract in benefit of the person renting.

-###Agricultural, Commercial and Industrial Property Tax.
+### Agricultural, Commercial and Industrial Property Tax
 48. A similar tiered taxation system is applicable to agricultural, industrial and commercial land, considering the total percentage of land available within the geographic territory/the river basin.

 49. Corporations can't own houses neither they can own industrial, commercial or agricultural land, they can only rent it, being the most profitable strategy to rent it directly from several of its employees or investors, as the first property owned by them outside of their residencial houses.